 You may, however, find the occasional place where there is no non-smoking area (I doubt anywhere expecting visitors from abroad would do this).
-Or some bars or restaurants where you may need to pass through the “smoking allowed” area to go to the toilet, for example.
+Or some bars or restaurants where you may find yourself passing through the “smoking allowed” area.

-If you wish to smoke while eating or drinking indoors, you can.
+If you wish to smoke while eating or drinking indoors, you can (until November 1st).
 You just have to find a location that is not all non-smoking, or find a smaller cafe/bar that allows smoking anywhere.

 Bars and restaurants are obliged to put signs outside to indicate their status.
 Like these, which tell you the location has both smoking and non-smoking areas: